International Seminar on Macedonian Language, Literature, and Culture | Lectorates

 University of Istanbul

-Opened in the academic year 1985/86.
+Opened in the 1985/86 academic year.

-Macedonian is taught as an elective course.
+The Macedonian language is studied as an elective subject.

 Number of classes per week: 10.